lgngrvs/logangraves.com/posts/conversation-topics.md

 - Can you systematize ethics
 - Thoughts on analytic philosophy vs. continental philosophy
 - What is the point of philosophy?
-- People i can probably talk about, in sort of descending order of competence: wittgenstein, sartre, de beauvoir, camus, rorty, kant, plato, nietzsche, maybe russell, maybe aristotle and a little aquinas
+- People I can probably talk about, in sort of descending order of competence: Wittgenstein, Sartre, de Beauvoir, Camus, Rorty, Kant, Plato, Nietzsche, maybe Russell, maybe Aristotle and a little Aquinas
-- Are aesthetics and morality the same thing (i think so)
+- Are aesthetics and morality the same thing (I think so)

 **Literature**

 - Why do we read literature? (literature being some sort of writing that is valued for more than just entertainment/fluff)
-- Why do we write literature? is it related to why we read it, or is it a distinct motivation? what implications might that have for consuming literature?
+- Why do we write literature? is it related to why we read it, or is it a distinct motivation?
+What implications might that have for consuming literature?
-- Wtf is going on with finnegans wake. he can't be just trolling right? right???
+- Wtf is going on with Finnegans Wake... he can't be just trolling right? right???
-- Does it matter how the author *intended* you to interpret a work of art? are all interpretations valid, even politically inconvenient ones?
+- Does it matter how the author *intended* you to interpret a work of art?
+Are all interpretations valid, even politically inconvenient ones?
 - Jorge Luis Borges  :)

 **Myths and anthropology**

-- Religion as a pre-packaged sense of meaning for everyone
+- Religion as a pre-packaged sense of meaning for everyone (inc. community, self-transcendance/meaning, ritual, epistemic grounding, tradition/culture)
-- Religion as a memetically-evolved pre-packaged sense of meaning for everyone
+- Religion as a *memetically-evolved* pre-packaged sense of meaning for everyone
-- Co-opting or respecting religious aesthetics: is "holiness" worthy of respect? is it worthy of subversion?
+- Co-opting or respecting religious aesthetics: is "holiness" worthy of respect?
+Is it worthy of subversion?
-- Pantheons and stories: greek, roman, egyptian, aztec, inca, scandinavian, indian, chinese, etc.
+- Pantheons and stories: Greek, Roman, Egyptian, Aztec, Inca, Scandinavian, Indian, Chinese, etc.
 - Thoughts on ritual as a good in itself

 **AI+Alignment**

 - What is intelligence
-- What does "aligned ai" even look like? ai with common sense? a benevolent god?
+- What does "aligned ai" even look like?
+AI with common sense?
+A benevolent god?
-- Alignment policy: how do we balance safe development of ai with risk of state monopolies on ai?
+- Alignment policy: how do we balance safe development of AI with risk of state monopolies on ai?
-- Is "objective morality" just an effective coordination mechanism between agents? is supermoral ai a meaningful idea ([banger](https://www.lesswrong.com/posts/umJMCaxosXWEDfS66/moral-reality-check-a-short-story))
+- Is "objective morality" just an effective coordination mechanism between agents?
+Is supermoral AI a meaningful idea ([banger](https://www.lesswrong.com/posts/umJMCaxosXWEDfS66/moral-reality-check-a-short-story))

 **AI-Human Analogs**

 - Why are LLM prompting techniques useful on humans
 - Do inner and outer alignment have corresponding analogs in humans? (human alignment theory)
-- What is your value function? what is my value function? is it some weird multidimensional piecewise function? don't tell me it's a continuous high-dimensional surface
+- What is your value function?
+What is my value function?
+Is it some weird multidimensional piecewise function?
+Don't tell me it's a continuous high-dimensional surface

 **Language**